webhintio/hint/packages/rule-ssllabs/README.md

 # SSL Server Test (`@sonarwhal/rule-ssllabs`)

-`ssllabs` deeply analyzes the SSL configuration of a web server using [SSL Labs’ SSL Server Test][ssllabs].
+`ssllabs` does a deep analysis of the site's SSL configuration using [SSL Labs’ SSL Server Test][ssllabs].

 ## Why is this important?